-How Fast do Domains Sell?
+How Fast Do Domains Sell?

 It depends on the domain.
 Some domains sell within minutes of being listed, while others may take weeks or even months.
-The most important factor is the quality and relevance of the domain to individuals want to buy.
+The most important factor is the quality and relevance of the domain to individuals who want to buy.

 How can I Sell my Domain for Free?